-- ♦ Minimum of one (1) day out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time - ♦ Notify their respective supervisor. - ♦ Contact law enforcement. - Any student found guilty of violating this provision will be subject to an administrative placement to a different school, after the term of discipline has been completed.
+- Minimum of ten (10) days out-of-school suspension a recommendation for long-term suspension/expulsion for a specified time. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester, up to expulsion for a specified time which may include permanent expulsion. - ♦ Call supervisor. - ♦ Contact law enforcement and other agencies as appropriate. - Any student found guilty of violating this provision will be subject to an administrative placement to a different school, after the term of discipline has been completed.
 Parents/guardians are responsible for transportation to the assigned school.